moogacs/docs.buf.build/docs/reference/inputs.md

     Format.

-    Of note, the special value `-` can also be used as a value to the `--output` flag of `buf build`, which is interpreted to mean stdout, and also interpreted by default as the `bin` Format.
+    Of note, the special value `-` can also be used as a value to the `--output` flag of `buf build`, which is interpreted to mean stdout, and also interpreted by default as the `bin` format.

   - If the path is `/dev/null` on Linux or Mac, or `nul` for Windows, this is interpreted as the `bin` format.